dimsemenov/PhotoSwipe/website/documentation/api.md

 ## Adding slides dynamically

-To add, or edit, or remove slides after PhotoSwipe is opened you just need to modify `items` array.
-For example you can push new slide object like so:
+To add, edit, or remove slides after PhotoSwipe is opened, you just need to modify the `items` array.
+For example, you can push new slide objects into the `items` array:

 ```javascript
 pswp.items.push({